Volksblatt und Freiheits-Freund: Freiheits-Freund

 The Freiheits-Freund ("Freedom's Friend") was founded as a weekly newspaper in 1834 by Henry Ruby, with Victor Scriba as editor, in Chambersburg, Pennsylvania.
 Scriba relocated it from there to Pittsburgh in 1837 after buying out Ruby.
 Content of the paper included news from Europe and the United States, local news, and a literary (feuilleton) section.
 By 1850, the Freiheits-Freund was a daily paper owned by cousins Louis Neeb and William Neeb, who had been employed by the paper since its early days.
 The Neebs brought increased attention to business and commercial news.
 Because of its strong opposition to slavery, the paper aligned itself with the Republican Party when that party first organized.

+In 1860 the Freiheits-Freund merged with the Pittsburgher Courier, a newspaper founded in 1843 by John G. Backofen with a Democratic party orientation, which absorbed the Whig-supporting West Pennsylvania Staats Zeitung in 1854.
+Earlier Backofen had been a founder of Adler des Westens (Eagle of the West) in 1835.

 Volksblatt

-Carl Friedrich Bauer, a Forty-Eighter who fled the German states after the failed revolutions of 1848, founded the Pittsburger Volksblatt ("People's Paper") in 1859 after leaving the editorial office of the Freiheits-Freund.
-Bauer remained owner of the Volksblatt until 1885, when he left to join the Milwaukee Herold.
-Some time later, the Volksblatt was acquired by the brothers Isaac E. and Louis Hirsch, under whose leadership the paper gained an increasing share of the market formerly dominated by the Freiheits-Freund.
+Karl Friedrich Bauer and Sigismund Löw, Forty-Eighters who fled the German states after the failed revolutions of 1848, founded the Pittsburger Volksblatt ("People's Paper") in 1859.
+Bauer left the editorial office of the Freiheits-Freund and found a partner in Löw, a civic-minded engineer and delegate to the first national Republican Party convention held in Pittsburgh in 1856.
+Courier-founder John G. Backofen was part of the ownership group from 1861 to 1863.
+Bauer remained an owner of the Volksblatt until 1885, when he left to join the Milwaukee Herold.
+With the support of Pittsburgh businessman Max Schamberg, American consul to Austria, Bauer's interest in the Volksblatt was acquired by the brothers Isaac E. and Louis Hirsch and associates, under whose leadership the paper gained an increasing share of the market formerly dominated by the Freiheits-Freund.